blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Studying FreeCAD Source Code.md

 **NOTE:** Libraries are called by source files by include statements.
 For example, zipios++ library components are called by Base/ZipHeader.cpp by `#include<zipios++/zipinputstream.h>`
 # Build and Runtime Dependencies
+[This](https://forum.freecad.org/viewtopic.php?style=8&p=678323#p678323) was my old post from last year when I worked on mapping these out.
 After so long, I figured out the list of dependencies from the Void Linux build template.
 Here they are:

 **Host side build dependencies (for cross-compiling):**